 The Special Christmas Concert Receives Rousing Reception

-On Sunday, December 7th, the world premiere of Bruce Broughton's Suspect Folktunes will be performed by the Atlanta Youth Wind Symphony, conducted by Dr. Scott A. Stewart ...
+On Sunday, December 7th, the world premiere of Bruce Broughton's Suspect Folktunes was performed by the Atlanta Youth Wind Symphony, conducted by Dr. Scott A. Stewart ...

 November 26, 2025